After being beaten and held in captivity during his formative years, Russia's Ivan the Terrible had the last laugh.

 The aggrieved father, Ivan’s son Ivan, confronted his father.
 During the argument, Ivan (father) either grabbed Ivan (son) and threw him against a wall or hit him in the head with a stick.
 Either way, the blow was hard enough to kill him.

-Young Ivan’s death has been a controversial subjects in recent years as some Russian nationalists have sought to cast Ivan the Terrible in a gentler light and revise his violent history.
+Young Ivan’s death has been a controversial subject in recent years as some Russian nationalists have sought to cast Ivan the Terrible in a gentler light and revise his violent history.
 It’s hard, however, to dispute the evidence.

-Ivan died of a stroke, possibly rage-induced, during a friendly chess game in 1584.
+Ivan the Terrible died of a stroke, possibly rage-induced, during a friendly chess game in 1584.
 Seeing as how he had killed his heir two years earlier, the crown was passed to Ivan’s mentally disabled son Feodor.

 Feodor presided over the general decline of his father’s empire and died in 1598.
 The period that followed Feodor’s death is known as “The Time of Troubles.”
 When Russians who lived through Ivan the Terrible’s reign call an era “The Time of Troubles,” you know which coordinates to avoid in your time machine.